rahmanMo/MCEG-GUI/README.md

 For backend run `ng build` to generate `/dist` folder, then `npm run server`.
 Open `http://localhost:3000`

 ## Prod
-Clone repo and do `npm install` or if you are using Yarn run `yarn` command to install dependencies Use the `ng build --prod` for a production build on gui.
+Clone repo and do `sudo npm install` or if you are using Yarn run `yarn` command to install dependencies Use the `sudo ng build --prod` for a production build on gui.
+Install pm2 `sudo npm install pm2@latest -g` for production process management for Node.js.
-`cd STG1` then run `node workerSTG1`
+`cd STG1` then run `sudo nohup python3 stg1DataFeed.py` for stage 1 data feed
+`cd ..`
-`cd STG3` then run `node workerSTG3`
+`cd STG3` then run `sudo nohup python3 stg3DataFeed.py` for stage 3 data feed
-Go back to main directory and run `npm run server` This should start on port 3000.
+`cd ..` to main directory and run `sudo pm2 start server.js -i max` This should start on port 80 in cluster mode.